Secondhand smoke hurts everyone.

 You don’t have to use tobacco to be affected by it.
 Exposure to secondhand smoke can cause serious health issues for those who are exposed to it.

 What is secondhand smoke?

-It’s a combination of things: The smoke burning at the end of a cigarette and the smoke that is exhaled from the mouth of the smoker.
+Secondhand smoke is a combination of two things: smoke that comes from the end of a burning cigarette and smoke that is exhaled from the mouth of the smoker.

 - Unborn babies are harmed when their mothers smoke.

 - Babies who breathe secondhand smoke could die from sudden infant death syndrome (SIDS).

 - Children subjected to secondhand smoke are more likely to have lung problems, ear infections, and severe asthma.

 - Adults exposed to secondhand smoke over time can die from cancer and heart disease.

 What can I do to keep secondhand smoke from harming others?

 - Don’t smoke in your home or car.
 Take it outside.